-About Cloudflare Web Application Firewall · Cloudflare Web Application Firewall (WAF) docs
+About Cloudflare Web Application Firewall (WAF)

-About Cloudflare Web Application Firewall

 The Cloudflare Web Application Firewall (Cloudflare WAF) checks incoming web requests and filters undesired traffic based on sets of rules called rulesets.
-The matching engine that powers the WAF rules supports the wirefilter syntax, the same syntax used for specifying Firewall Rules.
+The matching engine that powers the WAF rules supports the wirefilter syntax using the Rules language .

 Managed Rulesets

-The Cloudflare WAF includes several Managed Rulesets, provided by Cloudflare, that you can enable and configure.
+The Cloudflare WAF includes several Managed Rulesets , provided by Cloudflare, that you can enable and configure.

 When you enable these Managed Rulesets, you get immediate protection from a broad set of security rules that are regularly updated.
 Each of these rules has a default action that varies according to the severity of the rule.